 It’s not necessarily the variety of wildlife that makes this park special.
 Instead, its remote location has allowed certain subspecies of terrestrial animals to emerge—23 to be exact!
 For example, island fox and deer mouse are both endemic creatures found only on the Channel Islands.

-The islands are only accessible by park concessionaire boats (Island Packers), planes (Channel Islands Aviation), or private boat.
-Island Packers offer a great variety of cruise options, including a 3-hour, non-landing excursion; whale watching trips; as well as ferry service to and from the island for campers and day trippers.
+The islands are only accessible by park concessionaire boats (Island Packers), planes (Channel Islands Aviation), or private boats.
+Island Packers offer a great variety of cruise options, including a 3-hour, non-landing excursion; whale watching trips; as well a ferry service to and from the island for campers and day-trippers.